-Exhibits and Displays In the north and south corridors of the first floor, adjacent to the lower rotunda, four exhibit cases offer changing installations that interpret and celebrate aspects of Arkansas's rich history, culture and attractions.
-They are curated by a team of archival experts who often use items donated by various organizations in Arkansas.
-The Commissioner of State Lands The office of the Commissioner of State Lands dates back to Arkansas's earliest days.
+Exhibits and Displays

+In the north and south corridors of the first floor, adjacent to the lower rotunda, are displayed portraits of governors who previously served in the Capitol after Donaghey.
+Four exhibit cases offer changing installations that interpret and celebrate aspects of Arkansas's rich history, culture, and attractions.

+The Commissioner of State Lands

+The office of the Commissioner of State Lands dates back to Arkansas's earliest days.
 During the territorial period, the Land Office administered and recorded the transfer of federal lands to private ownership.
-Many of those original land records remain in its holdings, such as handwritten field notes and plat maps from the first survey of the Louisiana Purchase, Spanish Land Grants and Military Bounty Lands from 1812.
-In early 2013, the Commissioner of State Lands unveiled its renovated Capitol offices that made many of those records available for public view.
-Climate-controlled vaults, exhibit space and research facilities bring artifacts to light, many for the first time in more than a century.
+Many of those original land records remain in its holdings, such as handwritten field notes and plat maps from the first survey of the Louisiana Purchase, Spanish Land Grants, and Military Bounty Lands from 1812.

+In early 2013, the Commissioner of State Lands unveiled its renovated Capitol offices, making many of those records available for public view.
+Climate-controlled vaults, exhibit space, and research facilities bring artifacts to light, many for the first time in more than a century.
 The restoration also uncovered beautiful hardwood floors that are original to the Capitol's construction.